kirubelKS/alx-higher_level_programming/0x06-python-classes/README.md

-0x06 python classes readme file
+this is the 0x06 python proj